lorecchia/starter-hugo-academic-orecchia/content/event/theory-lunch/_index.md

 -  Time-sheets for the [171](https://www.transitchicago.com/assets/1/6/bus-tt_171.pdf), [172](https://www.transitchicago.com/assets/1/6/bus-tt_172.pdf) bus that runs between TTIC and JCL.

--  If you are traveling from the University of Illinois Chicago or Northwestern University, please email Antares Chen *antaresc (at) uchicago (dot) edu* for help with parking and related logistics.
+-  If you are traveling from the University of Illinois Chicago or Northwestern University, please email Chris Kang *ctkang (at) uchicago (dot) edu* for help with parking and related logistics.

 <!-- ***************** -->